hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Integrations.md

 ## Other 3rd Party Integrations

-The GameSparks platform can be integrated with four other 3rd-party external providers:
+The GameSparks platform can be integrated with other 3rd-party external providers:
 * PSN
 * Viber
 * WeChat